ian-chuang/ian-chuang.github.io/index.md

 ## About Me

-I am a 4th year undergraduate at UC Davis majoring in Computer Science and Engineering.
+I am a 4th year undergraduate student at UC Davis majoring in Computer Science and Engineering.
 I currently work with [Prof. Iman Soltani](https://soltanilab.engineering.ucdavis.edu/people/iman-soltani) and [Prof. Stephen K. Robinson](https://hrvip.ucdavis.edu/people/stephen-robinson).

 My research interests are in contact-rich manipulation in unstructured environments.
 I'm interested in robotics, embodied AI, and computer vision.
 I want to make manipulators more capable, increasing their intelligence, perception, and affinity for contact.